nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" icon=":fa-solid-circle-exclamation:" light>

 * View the full details of the selected contact.
-* The name refers to the full name of the person shown in the displayed person list.
+* `NAME` refers to the full name of the person shown in the displayed person list.
 * Calling `view` without any name parameter closes any windows previously opened by `view`.
   </box>